 Preferred testing for herpes simplex virus (HSV) when recent acquisition of herpes simplex virus is suspected.
 Because glycoprotein antibodies may require 3-6 months to form, follow-up testing is recommended to confirm a negative IgG glycoprotein result in the context of positive HSV types 1 or 2 antibody results.
-Refer to HSV IgG glycoprotein types 1 and 2 antibody (0051152).
+Refer to Herpes Simplex Type 1 and Type 2 Glycoprotein G-Specific Antibodies, IgG by CIA (0051152).

 - Patient Preparation

 - Specimen Preparation

 - Transfer 1 mL serum to an ARUP Standard Transport Tube.
 (Min: 0.5 mL) Parallel testing is preferred and convalescent specimens must be received within 30 days from receipt of acute specimens.
 Mark specimens plainly as "acute" or "convalescent."

 - Plasma or urine.
 Contaminated, heat-inactivated, hemolyzed, or severely lipemic specimens.

 - Ambient: 48 hours; Refrigerated: 2 weeks; Frozen: 1 year